Carbon Ceramic Brakes Lifespan: Street vs Track

 4) Bad cooldown habits

-Coming into the pits hot and holding brake pressure can imprint pad material.
-It often feels like a “warped rotor,” but it is frequently transfer-layer damage.
+Rolling into the pits hot and then sitting on the brake pedal can imprint pad material onto the disc.
+It often feels like a “warped rotor,” but more often than not it’s transfer-layer damage.

 Fast reminder

-Track life is not a single number.
-It is a heat-management problem.
-If the system stays heat-soaked, oxidation and surface damage move from “theory” to “real.”
+Track life isn’t a single number — it’s a heat-management problem.
+Let the system stay heat-soaked and oxidation and surface damage move from theory to reality.

 Inspection checklist